liv-daliberti/grail-simulation/src/grail/README.md

 Swap `_gun` for `_wage` to target the wage task.
 Environment variables such as `GAIL_WEIGHT`, `GAIL_ALPHA`, `GAIL_DISC_MODEL`, and `GRAIL_MAX_HISTORY` control
 discriminator weighting, architecture, and prompt history depth.
-The helper scripts in `training/training-grail.sh` offer a turn-key launcher for SLURM.
+The helper wrappers `training/training-grail-gun.sh` and `training/training-grail-wage.sh` offer a turn-key launcher for SLURM.

 ## Extension checklist